alejandrochang/StudyGuideNotes/javascript.md

 ### Give a high level overview of what an object's prototype represents
-A prototype is the class that an object inherits from
+A prototype is the class that an object inherits from (Another way of saying class is: 'references to values stored in memory and procedures that an object has access to')

 ### What are the differences between the __proto__ and prototype attributes?
 Obj.prototype is a property of a Function object.
 It is the prototype of objects constructed by that function.